AdrianoTrani/SDCC01/README.md

 	chmod +x ~/.docker/cli-plugins/docker-buildx

-**Ip connection**
+**Ip connection:**
-	For security issues, the instance accepts connection only from a white-listed IP address.
+	for a better security, the used EC2 instance accepts connection only from a white-listed IP address.
-	One of the step of the preliminary configuration is to add the IP to that list.
+	One of the step of the preliminary configuration is to add the IP to the whitelist.

 ---